FISCAR - Keeping the Spirit of 1950s Sports Car Racing Alive

 Qualifying

 It was not entirely surprising that Eddie McGuire’s Gordini T23S was on pole but it was his co-driver Miles Griffith who posted the time of 1.12.549, a full second clear of another FISCAR first timer, Clive Richards in his Lotus 7 Series 1, on a time of 1.13.572.
 Almost a further second down was Adrian King in David Cottingham’s AC Ace Bristol and sharing the second row with Adrian was Andrew Mitchell in his Lotus Elite sharing the driving with Mark Morgan.
-Rory Tollett was 5th in the Austin Healey 100M, his Dad, Glenn, not driving as his racing licence came through too late!
+Rory Tollett was 5th in the Austin Healey 100M, his Dad, Glenn, not driving, as his racing licence came through too late!
 Rory’s time was 1.14.987, and alongside him on the 3rd row was another Lotus Elite, driven by Dougal Cawley and Mark Groves, on a time of 1.16.478.
 On the 4th row, Simon Evan’s had the big Allard J2X Le Mans on a time of 1.16.594 and Neil Burnside in his MGA Twin Cam, on a time of 1.16.831.
 Tim Stamper’s Aston Martin DB2/4, even more battle scarred than usual following his prang at Castle Combe, occupied the 5th row in a time of 1.17.165 and had Tania Pilkington’s splendid Maserati 300S alongside on 1.17.458.

 Clive Richards practising his pit stop in the Lotus 7 S1 Photo - JT